naimur978/VectoQuery/readme.md

 ### Setting Up .env

-VectorQuery uses environment variables for easy configuration.
+InfoGPT uses environment variables for easy configuration.
 You need to set up these variables before using the application.

 **For Google Gemini (Recommended):**
 1. Get your free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)